 I was not surprised by Marten’s experience given his weight.
 He is a larger person, so he did press through the Lull’s comfort layers and find it to be a firmer mattress.
 On the Purple, he activated the gel grid more than I did, so he actually found it to be softer.

 - Lighter side sleepers- If someone is under 160 lbs and sleeps on their side, they may want to consider the Lull, because the top layer is very soft and could give them the pressure relief they need.
 They may be too light to get the full effect of the Purple’s gel grid.

 - You are looking for a more affordable mattress.
 The Lull is the cheaper option so, if money is real factor, the Lull might be the way to go.

 - Medium-weight or heavy side sleepers- With the Purple, there is less of a chance of bottoming out on the mattress and feeling the support layer.
 If someone is 160 lbs or above, they should activate that gel grid and get some nice pressure relief on their shoulders and hips.

 - Those who are looking for a long-lasting mattress- The Purple is definitely going to be the more durable of the two mattresses without question.
 That hyper-elastic polymer gel grid plus the high-density foams beneath it should make this mattress a good long-term investment.

 Both of these quality mattresses could be a good choice, depending on one’s sleep preferences and needs If someone is lighter and wants a more affordable mattress, they should choose the Lull, and if someone is heavier and wants a long-term investment, they should go with the Purple.
 Please leave any specific comments or questions about the Lull or the Nectar in the comment section below.
-Consumers should take a look through this article multiple times, assess their own needs and preferences, and then make a more informed decision.
+Consumers should take a look through this article multiple times, and also check out our mattress comparisons page for other popular Lull and Purple comparisons like Lull vs Nectar and Purple vs Leesa.
+It’s important for consumers to assess their own needs and preferences, and then make a more informed decision.